amazon-connect/voicemail-express-amazon-connect/Docs/vmx_govcloud_deployments.md

 1. Select **Create stack** and choose **With new resources (standard)**.
 1. In the **Specify template** section, select **Amazon S3 URL** and paste the Object URL for the vmx3.yaml file that you copied in the previous step.
 1. Update the stack name to include your instance alias, for example such as `VMX3-MyInstanceName`
-3.  **Complete the parameters** using the information that you have gathered.
+3. In the **1.
+Environment Configuration** section, set the **What is the prefix for your deployment bucket?** field, enter the bucket prefix that you used earlier when creating your bucket.
+For example, if your bucket name was `mygovcloud-vmx-source-us-gov-west-1`, you would enter `mygovcloud-`
-3. In the **7.
-Advanced Settings - Use only in customized deployments** section, set the **(ADVANCED/GovCloud USE ONLY) What is the bucket prefix for your custom code S3 bucket?** field, enter the bucket prefix that you used earlier when creating your bucket, followed by a hyphen.
-For example, if your bucket prefix was `mygovcloud`, you would enter `mygovcloud-`
+3.  **Complete the remaining parameters** using the information that you have gathered.
 3. Once the parameters are complete, choose **Next**
 3. Scroll to the bottom and select **Next**
 3. Scroll to the bottom, select the boxes to **acknowledge that IAM resources will be created**